Invocoder/task-manager/README.md

 ## 📌 Problem Breakdown

-This service is a simple **Task Manager API** designed to manage tasks with basic CRUD functionality.
-The goal is to demonstrate a modular, scalable service that adheres to microservices architecture principles.
+This service is a simple **Task Manager API** designed to manage tasks.
+This is a modular, scalable service that adheres to microservices architecture principles.

 ### ✅ Features:
 - Create a new task